 Although Android is a largely open system, you can't always read or play every file format.
 Thanks to the wide range of available apps, however, assistance is never far away.
-It's usually a simple task of retrofitting or substituting one app for another.
+It's usually a simple task of finding the right app for the job.
 We'll show you how almost any type of file can be opened and played on Android.

 - Open ebook files on Android

-- Open and play Videos files in Android
+- Open and play video files in Android

 - Open and unpack ZIP-, RAR- and other compressed files